-Up until the 1980s, manufacturers mixed asbestos into many types of adhesives and sealants used in construction and shipbuilding.
+Up until the 1980s, manufacturers mixed asbestos into many types of mastics, sealants and cements used in construction and shipbuilding.
 Dried-out asbestos adhesives remain in millions of old structures, and they can release toxic fibers when disturbed by damage or renovation work.

 When nails and screws are impractical, builders turn to adhesives for all types of permanent installation work.
-Mixing wooly asbestos fibers into natural and synthetic glues results in durable, nearly fireproof adhesives.
-Though people once saw these adhesives as safe and reliable construction materials, the toxic asbestos fibers in them have proven to be a major health hazard.
+Mixing wooly asbestos fibers into natural and synthetic glues results in durable, nearly fireproof adhesives, sealants and joint-fillers.
+Though people once saw these products as safe and reliable construction materials, the toxic asbestos fibers in them have proven to be a major health hazard.